use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/faq/faq.md

 However, it is not necessarily the only solution to do exactly that.
 There is also the `evm-pallet` to run smart contracts targeting the EVM as well as the experimental `actors-pallet` that allows to execute smart contracts written in the actor style programming model.
 Over time the Substrate community might come up with yet other pallets for smart contracts execution.

+Please see our page [How it Works – Substrate](/how-it-works) for more information.

 ### How to call other smart contracts on the same blockchain?